juno-fx/Terra-Official-Plugins/docs/getting-started.md

 - **Kubectl**: Kubectl is used to talk to kubernetes clusters.
 You can install it from the [Kubectl website](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
 - **Git**: Ensure you have Git installed to clone the repository.
 You can download it from the [Git website](https://git-scm.com/downloads).
 - **Make**: Ensure you have Make installed to run the workflows.
 You can download it from the [Make website](https://www.gnu.org/software/make/).
+- **Kind**: Ensure you have Kind installed to run the local cluster for testing.
+You can download it from the [Kind website](https://kind.sigs.k8s.io/docs/user/quick-start/).
+- **Devbox**: Ensure you have Devbox installed to manage your development environment.
+You can download it from the [Devbox website](https://www.jetify.com/devbox).

 ## Repository Setup